 On august 1st a fruit started to appear on the diffusa then 2 days after on the koheresii, they were all white which kind of surprised me.
 Usually, the fruit of the peyote is pink not white.

 I waited a few days and harvested the fruit when it started to dry a little bit and keep the seeds in a sheet of paper.
 Got 40 seeds from that small 3cm peyote cactus so I am not disappointed.

-Next step will be the germination of those seeds but this will be in a few days.
-I first let them rest 1-2 days, will clean them and will show you a new method to have the best germination rate as possible.
-But enough for today, I wait for the second fruit of the alberto (which is really huge) to dry a little then I will show you how many seeds I got from this one.
+Next step will be the germination of those peyote seeds but this will be in a few days.
+I first let them dry 1-2 days, will clean them and will show you a new method to have the best germination rate as possible.
+But enough for today, I wait for the second fruit of the diffusa (which is really huge) to dry a little then I will show you how many seeds I got from this one.
 See you soon for part 2!

 Thanks for reading my fellow peyote growers worldwide!